igihozo-stella/Passion-Pizza/README.md

 - choose the cost of crust.
 - display alert box of total amount for the pizza ordered.
 - display box for inputting location.
+## Support and Contact Details
+you can contact me on:
+E-Mail: igihozo96@gmail.com